Scoop-Tech/scpx-wallet/README.md

 For maintenance of user accounts and settings, Scoop Web Client user accounts are persisted by a [Data Storage Contract (DSC)](https://github.com/Scoop-Tech/scpx-eos) on a public instance of the EOS blockchain (see: https://github.com/EOSIO/eos/issues/4173 - re. philosophical differences of opinion re.
 EOS mainnet).
 Core Wallets can be persisted to file, in-memory or through the DSC.

 Scoop uses three levels of data encryption: one round of encryption in browser storage, another round in the commn Core Wallet, and a third round of encryption in the API layer.
-See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/sec.md) for full details on the security and encryption model.
+See [Scoop Security](https://github.com/Scoop-Tech/scpx-svr/blob/master/SEC.md) for details on the security and encryption model.

 ## Running the Core Wallet CLI